hm-lang/core/proposals/README.md

 or requesting subfields of a field that was not an object.

-If you want the output field to be determined in the normal way (by checking what is using the function's return value), you can also use `myFn->input` as a way to create type-safe `object` for the `Input` field of a `myFn->call`, i.e., the correctly typed arguments to any overload of `myFn`.
+If you want the output field to be determined in the normal way (by checking what is using the function's return value), you can also use `myFn input` as a way to create type-safe `object` for the `Input` field of a `myFn call`, i.e., the correctly typed arguments to any overload of `myFn`.

-TODO: `myFn->output` probably doesn't exist in a type-safe way, since the output is determined by the input and chosen overload.
+TODO: `myFn output` probably doesn't exist in a type-safe way, since the output is determined by the input and chosen overload.

 ```